crispilly/brassica/CONTRIBUTING.md

-# Beiträge zu Brassica
+# Contributing to Brassica

-Danke, dass Du zum Projekt beitragen möchtest!
+Thank you for your interest in contributing to the project!
-Beiträge sind willkommen – egal ob Fehlerkorrekturen, Verbesserungen, neue Funktionen oder Dokumentation.
+Contributions are welcome – whether bug fixes, improvements, new features, or documentation.

-## Grundregeln
+## General Rules

-- Alle Beiträge müssen mit der Lizenz dieses Projekts kompatibel sein (GPL-3.0).
+- All contributions must be compatible with this project’s license (GPL-3.0).
-- Code soll klar, nachvollziehbar und gut strukturiert sein.
+- Code should be clear, understandable, and well structured.
-- Jede Änderung soll kurz beschrieben werden:
+- Each change should be briefly described:
-  - Was wurde geändert?
+  - What was changed?
-  - Warum wurde es geändert?
+  - Why was it changed?
-  - Welche Auswirkungen hat es?
+  - What impact does it have?
-- Diskussion größerer Änderungen bitte vorher als Issue eröffnen.
+- Please discuss larger changes in advance by opening an issue.

 ## Pull Requests

-1. Repository forken
+1. Fork the repository
-2. Eigenen Branch erstellen
+2. Create your own branch
-3. Änderungen durchführen
+3. Make your changes
-4. Commit mit aussagekräftiger Nachricht
+4. Commit with a meaningful message
-5. Pull Request gegen den main-Branch einreichen
+5. Submit a pull request against the `main` branch

 ## Tests

-- Änderungen sollten lokal geprüft werden.
+- Changes should be tested locally.
-- Import und Export von .broccoli-Dateien testen.
+- Test import and export of `.broccoli` files.
-- UI-Änderungen sowohl am Desktop als auch mobil prüfen.
+- Check UI changes on both desktop and mobile devices.

-## Dokumentation
+## Documentation

-Neue Funktionen oder veränderte Abläufe müssen in der README ergänzt werden.
+New features or changed workflows must be documented in the README.

-## Fragen
+## Questions

-Bitte ein Issue im Repository öffnen.
+Please open an issue in the repository.

-Danke für Deinen Beitrag zu Brassica!
+Thank you for contributing to Brassica!